This blog may contain affiliate links. Read our disclosure policy for more info.

 11. Scuba Diving

-Another awesome, memorable way to spend a day away from Playa del Carmen is to book a scuba diving tour.
+Another awesome, memorable way to spend a day is to book a scuba diving tour around Playa del Carmen.
 The clear, calm waters surrounding this beachside town are perfect for diving, and it’s a popular place for newbie divers who come here to master the sport!
 But it’s also a great spot for advanced divers, with many dive sites available a short distance from Playa del Carmen!
 We say get away from the hustle and bustle of Playa del Carmen and instead explore the underwater world here on this bucket-list-worthy day trip option from Playa del Carmen!

 For beginners, we highly recommend this discovery dive with an experienced instructor.
 It includes dives in two locations with an experienced guide, so you will feel safe at all times before you head out into the open water though you’ll be taught the basics of scuba diving in a pool!
 No certification is required for this particular activity!

 If you want to get PADI certified while staying in Playa del Carmen, then this 3-day PADI certification course includes a full day of learning outside the water and two full days of diving.
 All equipment is included in the price, and you will be granted a certification card upon completing the course.
 With this card, you can dive up to 60 feet anywhere in the world!
 If your itinerary allows, more advanced 5-day courses are available too.